Rsantct/pAudio/doc/README.md

 If you need to **install a recent version of Python**, the recommended way to do it is by using the _Homebrew_ software manager:

-If you still don't have Homebrew, please go to https://brew.sh
+If you still don’t have Homebrew, please go to https://brew.sh

 Once you have Homebrew, simply run in a terminal: